joshosas/DevGigs/ReadMe.md

     -   Laravel's Eloquent ORM is employed for smooth database interactions, making it easy to fetch, store, and manipulate data.

 -   **Blade Templates:**

     -   Frontend views are crafted using Laravel's Blade templating engine, providing a clean and efficient way to structure frontend code.

+-   **Weather API Integration:**

+    -   Integrated with Open Meteo API to provide current weather information for users.

 ## Installation